- City Departments

 Conflict of Interest Questionnaire (CIQ) Form

 Effective January 1, 2006, Chapter 176 of the Texas Local Government Code requires that any vendor or person considering doing business with a local government entity disclose Questionnaire Form CIQ (PDF).
-This form can be found on the menu to the right.

 Update Your Vendor Information